 Everyone, even people who are decluttering or living a minimalist lifestyle, have things they might want or need.
 If something will be used, loved or enjoyed, it won’t be clutter because it will add value to your life.
 Asking for things, if someone asks, that you either want or need is a great way to make sure gifts aren’t adding clutter to your life.

 Change your perspective and be prepared for gift-giving times

 Remember, you can’t control what other people do.
-If you have people in your life who enjoying buying and giving gifts to express their love, don’t let your goal of a minimalist life create hard feelings in your relationship by getting upset about their gifts.
+If you have people in your life who enjoy buying and giving gifts to express their love, don’t let your goal of a minimalist life create hard feelings in your relationship by getting upset about their gifts.

-Shift your own perspective to focus on the love and gratitude.
+Shift your own perspective to focus on love and gratitude.
 Then prepare before the holidays or birthdays with clutter-free gift ideas to suggest and by decluttering your home.
 These simple strategies can help you easily handle gifts during holidays and birthdays.
 All without adding clutter to your home or causing you unnecessary stress.

 Do gifts during the holidays or on birthdays cause you stress?
-Do you have any other tips for how to easily handle gifts received during the holidays or on birthdays?
+Do you have any other tips on how to easily handle gifts received during the holidays or on birthdays?
 Leave a comment below and let me know!